Artwork Sourced From Pinterest. Artist: Unknown.

 As a raven circles overhead.

-A sandstorm—
+A sandstorm

-Large enough to bury Ozymandias—
+Large enough to bury Ozymandias

 Approaches a lone rider

-As ancient as the desert he explores.
+Who's as ancient as the desert he explores.

 His obituary is written by Thoth